Inference for change-plane regression: Simulation study

-We investigate the finite sample performance of the proposed estimation method in Monte Carlo simulations.
-We consider three models representing different dimensions of the change-plane covariates $X$, and for each model, two sets of parameters are given resulting in six scenarios.
-See Table \ref{table:scenario}.

-In Scenario 1, the regression coefficients $(\beta,\eta)$ have opposite signs between the two subgroups, while, in Scenario 2, the associations share the same direction but have different strengths.
-The ratio of subgroup sizes is $2:1$ for Models 1 and 3, and $3:1$ for Model 2, resepectively.
-Sample sizes of $n=$ 125, 250, 500, 1000, and 2000 are used, and each scenario is repeated $n_{\text{rep}} = 3000$ times.

-The first part of the simulations is to demonstrate the consistency and the rate of convergence of the numerical values of the point estimates.
-The second part of the simulations is to examine the weak convergence of $\left[\sqrt{n}(\hat{\zeta}_n-\zeta_0),n(\hat{\phi}-\phi_0)\right]$ and $\left[\sqrt{n}(\check{\zeta}_n-\zeta_0),n(\check{\phi}-\phi_0)\right]$.
-A sample of size $n_{\text{rep}}$ is drawn from the limiting distribution, where the limiting random variables are numerically obtained using an approach analogous to what is described in Section \ref{sec:est}.
-The empirical distributions were first compared marginally between the point estimates ($r_n(\hat\theta - \theta_0)$) and random sample from the limiting distribution.
-The joint weak convergence is studied using the Cram\'er-Wold device; the marginal comparison approach was repeated for two random linear combinations of the parameters.
-The final part of the simulations is to examine the empirical validity of the parametric bootstrap procedure.
-We investigate the coverage probability of the resulting confidence intervals based on the mean-midargmins.

-Figure \ref{fig:rate1} illustrate that the estimation error of all estimates becoming exponentially smaller as sample size becomes larger.
-Also, the theoretical rate of convergence---$n^{-1}$ for $\hat\phi$ and $\check\phi$ and $n^{-1/2}$ for $\hat\zeta$ and $\check\zeta$---is well observed in the numerical results for both mean- and mode-midargmin estimators in most settings.
+Figure \ref{fig:rate2} illustrates that the estimation error of all estimates, based on the CDA-MIP algorithm, becomes polynomially smaller as the sample size becomes larger for all models.
+The theoretical rate of convergence---$n^{-1}$ for $\hat\phi$ and $\check\phi$ and $n^{-1/2}$ for $\hat\zeta$ and $\check\zeta$---is well observed in the numerical results in most settings.

-In Figure \ref{fig:weak}, the weak convergence simulation results are presented.
-Note that, for the change-point model (Model 1), mean- and mode-midargmins are identical, and, for the binary change-plane coavriate model (Model 2), $n\check\phi \not\leadsto (\bar \omega_0'\check g_1, \check g2)$, as expected, since Assumption $C3'$ is not satisfied.
+In Figure \ref{fig:weak2}, the weak convergence simulation results for mean argmin estimators are presented for Models 1 and 2, and Figure \ref{fig:weak3} contains the results for Model 3 where both mean and mode argmin estimators are represented.
+Note that, for the change-point model (Model 1), mean- and mode-argmins are identical, and, for the binary change-plane covariate model (Model 2), $n\check\phi \not\leadsto (\bar \omega_0'\check g_1, \check g2)$, as expected, as Assumption $C3'$ is not satisfied.
 To see the joint convergence, per the Cram\'er-Wold device, the CDF of linear combinations of the estimates with random coefficients were compared to the corresponding limiting distribution.
 The numerical results support the weak convergence theory.